 Bacterial and fungal infections are also common in Loaches, especially when kept in aquariums with gravel.
 When attempting to dig through it they can scratch and bruise themselves, leaving open wounds ripe for infection.
 Poor water conditions make things worse by not only breeding more germs but depressing fish immune responses.

 Bear in mind that their scaleless sensitivity means even beneficial agents like medications need to be dosed carefully.
 A standard dose of some medications can be overwhelming to Kuhli Loaches.
 However, I’ve found that plant-based agents like Melafix and Pimafix don’t result in death when treating scaleless fish.

 Lastly, make sure that filter outtake isn’t along the waterline because Kuhli Loaches love current and may swim up into the filter unit!
 In some filter designs, the impeller has no guard mechanism and will injure or kill a curious Kuhli.

 Interested in breeding Kuhli Loaches?
 Here is what you should know:

 Sexing Kuhli Loaches

 Unfortunately telling the difference is next to impossible until they’re ready to spawn.
-A shoal of 6 to 10 individuals the only reliable way of getting both sexes.
+A shoal of 6 to 10 individuals is the only reliable way of getting both sexes.

 Creating a Breeding Environment

 Kuhli Loaches won’t spawn in typical aquarium setups.
 You’ll need to replicate their natural habitat: tropical plant-choked marshes and blackwater bogs.
-Dim lighting is essential for their comfort and continual activity; provide abundant floating plants to cut down on incoming radiation.
+Dim lighting is essential for their comfort and continual activity; they provide abundant floating plants to cut down on incoming radiation.

 Raising the Eggs and Fry